4gboframram/Youmu-Bot-Rewrite/README.md

 /tag [tags] optional: [args] -> Search for artwork with the given tags and args.
 Note: you can separate tags with a space, just as you do with gelbooru.

 /inspire -> Gives an (un)inspirational quote using inspirobot's api

+/ttt [player] -> Challenge someone to TicTacToe (Naughts and Crosses)

+/spellcard -> Creates a random name for a spellcard using a Markov chain
 ```

 # Tags Info:
 Use [gelbooru](https://gelbooru.com/) to see available tags